playframework/play-meta/README.md

 # Play Meta

-This repository is for team management and to track cross-repository efforts in the Play (and Lagom) ecosystem.
+This repository is for team management and to track cross-repository efforts in the Play ecosystem.

 ## Team Status / Activity